qiedebeiai/socket.core/README.md

 ﻿socket.core
 ===
-This is a socket framework written based on C # standard, the interface design is simple, separate thread operation, does not affect the caller.
+This is a socket framework written based on C # standard2.0, the interface design is simple, separate thread operation, does not affect the caller.
 Can be used in the net Framework 4.x.x / standard assembly, in the window (IOCP) / linux normal operation.
 ---

 下面有中文文档